XanaduAI/Xanadu-Quantum-Codebook/nodes/I.11.1/challengeDescription.md

-We've worked a couple of times now with circuits that have more than one qubit, but haven't really gone into detail yet about how this all works.
+We've worked a couple of times now with circuits that have more than one qubit, but we haven't yet really gone into detail about how this all works.
 The single-qubit computational basis consists of $|0\rangle$ and $|1\rangle$.
-When we put more than one qubit together, their states combine using the *tensor product* (see the accompanying textbook page for details about how this works mathematically).
-The multi-qubit computational basis is the set of multi-qubit states containing all possible combinations of $|0\rangle$ and $|1\rangle$.
+When we deal with multiple qubits, their states combine using the *tensor product* (see the accompanying textbook page for details about how this works mathematically).
+The multi-qubit computational basis is the set of multi-qubit states that contain all possible combinations of $|0\rangle$ and $|1\rangle$.
 For example, for the 2-qubit case, we have $|00\rangle, |01\rangle, |10\rangle,
 |11\rangle$.

-You may notice that these correspond to the numbers 0-3 in binary; this is not an accident!
-It is common to write out the integer value, especially for large number of qubits, e.g., $|10\rangle \rightarrow |2\rangle$, $|111\rangle
+You may notice that these correspond to the numbers $\{0,1,2,3\}$ in binary; this is not an accident!
+It is common to write out the integer values, especially for a large number of qubits, e.g., $|10\rangle \rightarrow |2\rangle$, $|111\rangle
 \rightarrow |7\rangle$.

-**Important: qubit-ordering convention** In PennyLane, the qubits are indexed numerically from left to right.
-Therefore, a state such as $|10100\rangle$ indicates that the first and third qubit (or, wires `0` and `2`) are in state
+**Important: qubit-ordering convention.** In PennyLane, qubits are indexed numerically from left to right.
+Therefore, a state such as $|10100\rangle$ indicates that the first and third qubit (or wires `0` and `2`) are in state
   $|1\rangle$, and the second, fourth, and fifth qubit are in state
   $|0\rangle$.
 When drawing quantum circuits, our convention is that the leftmost (first) qubit is at the *top* of the circuit, such that qubits